fanteeek/fikasync/README.md

 **Important:** Place the executable inside your **root game folder** (right next to `EscapeFromTarkov.exe`).

 ### 2. Configuration
-Create a file named `.env` next to the executable (`.exe`).
+When you first launch the app, you will be prompted to enter your GitHub token and repository URL or you can create a file named `.env` next to the executable (`.exe`).
 Open it with Notepad and add your settings:

 ```env
 # Your GitHub Fine-grained Token